DEFRA set challenging new WEEE collections targets in 2019

 Concerns have been raised by producer compliance schemes over whether the proposals are achievable, particularly with recent reports from CIWM that younger householders are less likely than those over 60 to recycle electrical items, preferring instead to sell them online.

-At the McGrath Group we are fully licensed to collect and dispose of WEEE at our materials recycling facilities.
+At the McGrath Group we are fully licensed to collect and dispose of WEEE at our materials recycling facilities (MRFs) in London and Essex.
 All WEEE materials are recycled in full compliance with the Waste Electrical and Electronic Equipment (WEEE) Regulations and all IT items are erased and destroyed in full compliance with the Data Protection Act, with the entire process being carried out in compliance with the Hazardous Waste and WEEE Directive.
+None of the WEEE we process goes to landfill.

 Our digital data capture systems enable us to provide complete chain-of-custody reporting from collection to final destination.
 Electronic waste transfer notes are issued for all materials we manage in compliance with your Duty of Care obligations.
 We therefore offer our clients assurance that not only is their WEEE processed correctly but delivered with professional and comprehensive reporting to match.